 We acknowledge fruitful discussions on the contents of this work with Professors Giulio Casati and Tomas Prosen.
 We would also like to thank the anonymous referee for very useful comments which helped us improve the clarity of the paper.
-This research was partially supported by the 'Heraclitus' research programme of the Greek Ministry of Development.
-Ch Skokos was supported by the 'Karatheodory' post-doctoral fellowship no 2794 of the University of Patras and the Research Committee of the Academy of Athens.
-Ch Antonopoulos was supported by the 'Karatheodory' graduate student fellowship no 2464 of the University of Patras.
+This research was partially supported by the 'Heraclitus' research program of the Greek Ministry of Development.
+Ch.
+Skokos was supported by the 'Karatheodory' post-doctoral fellowship No 2794 of the University of Patras and Ch.
+Antonopoulos was supported by the 'Karatheodory' graduate student fellowship No 2464 of the University of Patras.